nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Class Structure</ins>

+The `Logic` constructor initializes the class with key components: a `FinancialList` to manage financial entries, a `Storage` object for data persistence, an `AppUi` for user interaction, and a `BudgetLogic` to handle budget-related operations.
+It ensures these components are to facilitate CRUD operations and manage interactions with users and stored data.

 - **Attributes**:
   - `financialList`: `FinancialList` — Stores financial entries.
-  - `ui`: `AppUi` - Manages user interactions.
+  - `ui`: `AppUi` — Manages user interactions.
-  - `storage`: `Storage` - Handles data persistence
+  - `storage`: `Storage` — Handles data persistence.

-<ins>Class Structure</ins>

-The Logic constructor initializes key components (FinancialList, AppUi, and Storage) to facilitate CRUD operations and manage interactions with users and stored data.
+  - `budgetLogic`: `BudgetLogic` — Handles budget-related operations and calculations.
+  - `isSameCategory`: `boolean` — Indicates if the category of two entries is the same.
+  - `amount`: `double` — Represents the amount for financial operations.

 <ins>Implementation</ins>